NLeSC/machine_learning_workshop/README.md

 ## Scope of this workshop:
 During this workshop we worked with 6 selected teams from different domains on questions and data that each team brought to us.
 The key focus was to explore if (and how) machine-learning could help to address the research questions.
+You can also find more information in this eScience Center news item: https://www.esciencecenter.nl/news/escience-center-holds-inspiring-workshop-on-machine-learning-for-research.

 ## Presentations:
 Most of the workshop week was reserved for actual hands-on work.
 But this was complemented by a number of presentations on different aspects of machine-learning.